 It is through our curiosity that we can learn new things and grow.
 It is by embracing the beginner’s mind, by looking at ordinary mundane things with new eyes, discovering new angles and colours and shades, that we can create new experiences for ourselves.

 This playful and adventurous nature within us will rekindle marriages and long-term relationships, as we will not take our partners for granted – as we will re-explore one another no matter how many years have passed by.
 Change isn’t logical nor easy; and it demands imagination.
 By dedicating ourselves to widen our senses, and delve into the unknown and mystical, we essentially also open the doors to eroticism; we transcend the rational boundaries of the mind and the shoulds, and we start finding new ways in which to explore our partners.
-There are many ways to make love, not just with our genitals – we make love with our ears, lips, words, gestures, hands, and by paying attention to one another.
-We kiss our partner not in the way we always did – but in the way they need to right now.
-And we rediscover the caring and the holding for one another, as the years change us.
+As the years go by, we change in our inner world, and our partners too, and we need to rediscover and re-explore the holding, the caring, what we need to feel loved and appreciated.

 O. Henry writes, “We are grown stiff with the ramrod of convention down our backs.
 We pass on; and some day we come, at the end of a very dull life, to reflect that our romance has been a pallid thing of a marriage or two, a satin rosette kept in a safe-deposit drawer, and a lifelong feud with a steam radiator.”